Election results

 About the Council

-The Section of Family Doctors Council advocates for the business and interests of primary care physicians.
+The Section of Family Doctors Council advocates for the interests of family doctors.
 The council's work involves developing strategies for dealing with key issues that affect the role, responsibilities, and capabilities of primary care physicians.

 Influencing change